Housing Choice Voucher Program (HCV)

 How it Works

-A family whose household income is 30% or less of the area's medium household income is certified to participate in the program from the Longmont Housing Authority.
+A family whose household income is 50% or less of the area's medium household income (AMI) is qualified to participate in the program from the Longmont Housing Authority.

 Through a Housing Assistance Payment (HAP) contract, direct monthly payments are made to the landlord/property owner for the amount of rent that the family cannot afford.
 After allowances are made for utilities not included in the rent, the HAP makes up the difference in total amount due.

 For example, if 30% of a family's gross monthly income is $600, and the rent (including utilities) for the selected apartment is $1,600 per month, the tenant pays the landlord $600 and the remaining $1,000 is paid to the landlord by the Longmont Housing Authority through the Section 8 Housing Choice Voucher Program.